 Two pulse generators in NAMUR or reed-contact technology can be connected to the EK-86.
 The maximum input frequency for LF operation is 10 Hz and 3000 Hz is permissible for HF operation.
-The selection of the type of pulse generator can be set (Auto, HF or LF).
-With the standard setting "AUTO" the EK-86 system software automatically selects between LF and HF.
-The decisive criterion is the product from the set cp value and the maximum actual flow Q{max} .
-This function is only needed for special modes of EK-86 operation (e.g. when summing pulses); it is essential that for normal applications the setting remains set to "AUTO".
+The EK-86 system software selects LF or HF operation automatically.
+The decisive criterion is the product from the set ${\bf cp}$ value and the maximum actual flow ${\bf Q}{\rm max}$ .

 Each pulse input can be monitored for line breakage.
 The line breakage monitoring system must not be switched on when reed-contact pulse generators are used.
 If two pulse generators are connected, a check of the actual volume pulses, which are weighted with the cp value, for deviation with respect to one another is carried out automatically.
-The permissible deviation is adjustable.
+The permissible deviation is adjustable and a fault condition is detected if it is exceeded.